Skip to main content

 print("Right hand coordinates:", handPosition.x, handPosition.y)

-• Parameter: The name of the key point (string).
+• Parameters: The name of the keypoint (string).

-The setSlot method allows you to add child nodes to specific slots in the model, such as equipping a character with a weapon.
+The setSlot method allows you to add child nodes to specific slots on the model, such as adding a weapon or equipment to a character.

 -- Create a sword sprite